-Inspect the seat belts for frayed or torn edges.
+Inspect the seat belts for damage, and frayed or torn edges.
 Check that the belts extend and retract smoothly and fully without binding or catching.
-Check that the latch plate locks securely in place in the buckle and releases when the button is pressed.
-Wash off any dirt and make sure the retractors are free of debris.
+Check that the latch plate locks securely in the buckle and releases when the button is depressed.
+Ensure retractors are free of dirt and/or debris.
 Do not grease or oil the retractors.